seaneff/data-science-basics-2024/README.md

 ### Day 3: Exploratory data analysis
 -   What is exploratory data analysis (EDA)?
--   Descriptive statistics
+-   Calculate basic descriptive statistics in R
+-   Explore different strategies for data visualization
--   Explore common data visualizations
+-   Build your first data visualizations in R

 ---